sanders65/iu-makehabit/README.md

 Upon starting, you'll be asked whether you want to load example habit data.
 Choose **"n"** for "No" to enter your own habits.
-You can the add, check off, edit or analyze your habits.
+You can then add, check off, edit or analyze your habits.
 When you're finished, exit the program by selecting "Exit" in the main menu.

 If you prefer to explore predefined data, select **"y"** for "Yes".